AgentConDier/LRC-Editor/README.md

 # LRC Editor
 ![Version: 2.4.1](https://d25lcipzij17d.cloudfront.net/badge.svg?id=gh&type=6&v=2.4.1)

-### Fork by AgentConDier
+### Fork by AgentConDier [discontinued]
-This is an in-progress rewrite of my previous fork, aiming to recreate the features I added while incorporating recent changes by Spikatrix.
+This is used to be an in-progress rewrite of my previous fork, aiming to recreate the features I added while incorporating recent changes by Spikatrix.
 See [the progress tracking issue](https://github.com/AgentConDier/LRC-Editor/issues/3)

+Since the latest update added a recursive file list and included a lot of other fixes, I decided to create a python script to keep track of associating music- and lrc files instead of having to modify the app everytime it updates.
+I will still create a fork with the ability to include the music file path in the intent though, because there is currently no way to automatically load a song when opening the editor.